-It was hard to tell if it was nighttime in space since it was always dark outside, aside from the glowing stars.
+It was always nighttime in space since it was always dark outside, aside from the glowing stars.
 Plus it wasn’t like there were many windows.
-I figured it was since we had dinner and all, so I went back to my room to go to bed.
+I figured since we had dinner and all, I ought to go back to my room and go to bed.

 I haven’t written in a long time.
 Not many people know how to on Sola but I was lucky enough to find someone who did and they taught me a lot, including how to read and write.

-Writing came easy to me and I began writing about how I got here, the Jago, and the new people I’ve met.
-I don’t know, maybe someone will read it someday.
+Writing came easy to me so I began writing about how I got there, the Jago, and the new people I’d met.
+I don’t know, maybe someone would read it someday.

-Time flew by and I realized I had to use the bathroom but didn’t know where it was.
+Time flew by and I realized I didn’t know where the bathroom was.
 I went back to the map on my door to look for it.
 I couldn’t read the text but there were only a few rooms I hadn’t visited and they happened to be right next to the training room.

 I made my way over there and stopped in front of the training room door.
 I wondered if Akiko was still inside.
 I debated putting my hand on the door to find out because for some reason I wanted to see her again.

-I stood there for another second until deciding to leave, then suddenly the door slid open and there stood Akiko in her training clothes.
-Her stunning gray eyes looking directly at mine with a hint of bafflement.
+I stood there for another second until deciding to leave, then suddenly the door slid open and there stood Akiko in her training clothes, still catching her breath with a small towel draped around her neck.
+Her stunning gray eyes caught mine with a hint of bafflement.

-I quickly looked down and my nerves got to me, “Oh… uhh… sorry I was just headed to the bathroom.”
+I quickly looked down and my nerves got to me, “Oh… uhh… sorry I was just looking for the bathroom.”
 I said as I hurried away as fast as I could.
 I was hoping with all my might that she couldn’t see me standing there outside the door somehow.

-I found myself talking to Tammy a lot since she always gave me straight, detailed answers, even if she would joke around sometimes and on the fifth day I decided to ask her why Akiko was avoiding me.
+I found myself talking to Tammy a lot since she always gave me straight, detailed answers, even if she would joke around sometimes.
+On the fifth day I decided to ask her why Akiko was avoiding me.

 “What?!”
 I asked, totally not expecting that answer.

-I was sitting against the control panel by her feet as she worked from her pilot’s chair.
+I was sitting against the control panel by her feet as she worked from her co-pilot’s chair.

-I sighed, “I heard you the first time, I just don’t believe it.”
+I sighed, “I heard you the first time.
+I just didn’t believe it.”